-Our RMH story began on March 23, 2017, when our new baby boy was born by C-section.
-Ben would be our fourth child and the only one born in a hospital; before him, we had always had home-births.
+The Martel family story begins on March 23, 2017, when their baby boy was born by C-section.
+Their fourth child, Ben, would be the only one born in a hospital; their other three children had been born at home.

-The night before the scheduled delivery, we packed ‘the bag’.
-Ben’s brother’s picked out his first sleeper and I packed enough clothing for one night’s stay, expecting to be home as soon as possible.
-We had it all planned out.
+The night before the scheduled delivery, the Martels packed their hospital bag.
+Ben’s brothers picked out his first sleeper and Mom Nicole packed enough clothing for one night’s stay, expecting to be home as soon as possible.
+They had it all planned out.

-March 23 came and everything that I had envisioned happening…didn’t.
+When March 23 came, things didn’t go according to plan.
+“Everything I had envisioned happening…didn’t.
 Ben was born kicking and screaming.
 Those initial moments of ‘wow, we did it’ filled the room.
 But then, everyone went silent.
-Ben was no longer crying and all we could hear was low whispering in the otherwise quiet room.
+Ben was no longer crying and all we could hear was low whispering in the otherwise quiet room,” said Nicole.